cml87/SpringCore_111_forJenkins/README.md

 }
 ```

+The `@Bean` annotated factory methods can have any name.
+Spring will look at their return type to decide which one to invoke when we ask for a bean of a given type with method `ApplicationContext.getBean()`.

 Class `AnnotationConfigApplicationContext` has three overloaded constructors.
 In one of them, we can pass the base package where our beans are.
 Provided the bean classes are properly annotated with `@Component` and `@Autowired`, Spring will then initialize our beans and wire up them automatically.
 This is a way of performing something called _component scanning_ and _autowiring_, which will be discussed below:
 ```java
         ApplicationContext applicationContext = new AnnotationConfigApplicationContext("com.example.programmingtechie");
 ```

-Defining and using a configuration class as we did above with `AppConfig`, give us a more explicit way to define and wire our bean, as well as for doing more complex configurations if needed, I think.
+Defining and using a configuration class as we did above with `AppConfig`, give us a more explicit way to define and wire our bean, as well as for doing more complex configurations if needed, I think, since we are doing all this _programmatically_.
 This is why it's useful.
+This class acts as a factory of beans.

 #### Java: setter injection